coala/coala/README.md

 ABOUT
 =====
 coala is a simple COde AnaLysis Application.
+Its goal is to make static code analysis easy while remaining completely modular and therefore extendable.

 Authors
 -------